Intern Training Program and Intern Foundation Program

-Completion of an Intern Training Program is a requirement for registration as a pharmacist in Australia.
+Completion of an Intern Training Program is one of the requirements for registration as a pharmacist in Australia.

-The Monash University ITP is a one-year part-time program undertaken via enrolment in PGP5011 Applied pharmacy practice 1 and PGP5012 Applied pharmacy practice 2 which make up part of the Graduate Certificate of Pharmacy Practice .
+The Monash University ITP is a one-year part-time program undertaken via enrolment in PHR5061 Applied pharmacy practice 1 and PHR5062 Applied pharmacy practice 2 which make up part of the Graduate Certificate of Pharmacy Practice.
 The program is practice focused, utilises flexible delivery methods and is undertaken during the pharmacy intern year.
 It is designed to address all competencies required for initial general registration as a pharmacist.

 The program is aligned with contemporary practice.
 It is taught by over 70 practising and experienced pharmacists, representing a variety of practice settings.

 Intern Foundation Program (IFP)

 The IFP is an innovative program for intern pharmacists designed to recognise, support and enhance workplace learning.
 The IFP may only be undertaken concurrently with the ITP and is available to interns working in both community and hospital settings.
 Enrolling in both the ITP and IFP enables you to graduate at the end of your intern year with the Graduate Certificate of Pharmacy Practice .

 You will have an individualised workplace learning plan to ensure you are building your skills by completing activities relevant to your workplace and career development.
 You will also benefit from structured assessment and enhanced feedback from your workplace Clinical Educator.